aws-samples/amazon-sagemaker-BYOD-template/Tutorial.md

 ## Serving Container Development
 Next, we will write the server docker container.
 This container needs to implement a basic web server with a few routes.
 In our example we will use a [Flask](http://flask.pocoo.org/) web server in Python.

-### Configure Mock Direcotory
+### Configure mock directory
-We need to configure our serve mock directory and enviromental variables.
+We need to configure our serve mock directory and environmental variables.

 - edit containers/server/env.js to look like this:
 ```js